-A multifunctional glow stick
+A Multifunctional Glow-Stick

-What kinds of new functions can be created for a glow stick, absolutely it is related with posture or action recognition algorithm.
+What kinds of new functions can be created for a glow stick, absolutely it is related with action recognition algorithm.

-You can imagine if the light sticks shaken in different directions will show different colors of light, it will be a very interesting idea.
-For example, when you shake the light sticks in perpendicular to the body, the glow stick will display the blue colour, and in the parallel plane to body, the glow stick will show the yellow colour, or in a round way above you body, the glow stick will show the red colour.
+You can imagine if the light sticks moved in different directions will show different colours of light, it will be a very interesting idea.
+For example, when you shake the light sticks in perpendicular to the body, the glow stick will display the blue colour, and in the parallel plane to body, the glow stick will show the yellow colour, or in a round way above your body, the glow stick will show the red colour.

-So the automatic action or posture recognition is the key point for this function, and it is what have been mentioned above.
+The automatic action or posture recognition is the key point for this function, and it is what have been mentioned above.

 On the other hand, not only the colors of light can be controlled by different postures, but also the accelerometer and gyroscope can be used to adjust the brightness of lights.